jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 iterate the process until we have  a single-digit number.
 Then we have the conclusion.
 If the  last result  is 3, 6  or 9,  the number  is a multiple of  3.
 If it is  9, the number is  a multiple of 9.
-The same method applies in radix 9 to divisibility by 2, 4 and 8.
-It applies in radix 11 to divisibility by 2, 5 and  A and in radix 13, it applies to divisibility by 2, 3, 4, 6 and C.
+The same method applies in radix 9 to divisibility by 8 (and 2 and 4 as well).
+It applies in radix 11 to divisibility by A (and 2 and 5 as well) and in radix 13, it applies to divisibility by C (and 2, 3, 4 and 6 as well).

 Consider for  example number 45269  in radix 11.
 The sum of  its five digits is 26 in  decimal, that is, 24 in radix  11.
 A second iteration